Jordan Poole NBA Preview vs. the Cavaliers

-The Washington Wizards, Jordan Poole included, take on the Cleveland Cavaliers on Wednesday at 7:00 PM ET.
+The Washington Wizards, Jordan Poole included, square off versus the Cleveland Cavaliers on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.